benspector-mls/1-0-3-lab_project_planning_cli_app/README.md

 Once you feel confident about your answer to the primary question, move on!
 You can learn more as you go later. *Always keep moving forward.*

 # Step 3: File setup
 How do we structure a JS File?
-Lots of ways of course, but for now let's keep it simple and use this setup:
+Lots of ways of course, but for now let's keep it simple and use a setup that looks like this:

 ```js
 // imports at the top